coderbyheart/coderbyheart.com/content/post/leaving-twitter.md

 where I joined the [chaos.social](https://chaos.social/about/more) instance: I am [@coderbyheart@chaos.social](https://chaos.social/@coderbyheart) there.

-I [have published](/twitter/archive) my Twitter archive on this site, so it's not lost and can be accessed anonymously.

 Leaving Twitter will suck, I am noticing it already while going through my private Twitter list I call "tribe" which has 225 members and which I use as timeline in TweetDeck; very few in there are on a Mastodon instance.
 I don't